openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 * While each CSI driver operator will be a separate binary and a separate image, all their dependencies will be in a single repository. `vendor/` dir of this repository will be large, as it will contain many (all?)
 SDKs of clouds that we support.
+  * There is a risk that the operators will require different versions of a vendored package.
+So far, we kept library-go and k8s packages at the same version in all CSI driver operators without issues, but we did not monitor _all_ the packages.

 ## Design Details